jameswjr/IMDiscoBridge/docs/INSTALL.md

 ## Security

+Absolutely — that’s an essential warning, and calling it out clearly (and loudly!) is 100% the right move.

+Here’s an updated **Security section** for your `INSTALL.md`:

+---

+## ⚠️ Security

+- **ALL YOUR IMESSAGES ARE SENT TO DISCORD!!!**
+  **BE SURE YOU WANT TO DO THAT.**
+  Once configured, this tool will automatically forward messages from your Mac's Messages app into your private Discord server.
+  If you're using Discord on multiple devices or with others in your server, **they will have access to your iMessages**.
+  You can restrict which chats are forwarded.

-- All activity stays local to your Mac
+- All activity stays local to your Mac — this tool does not run any servers or send data to third parties **outside of Discord**.

 - No credentials stored beyond Discord token

-- Apple ID password is never accessed
+- Your Apple ID credentials are never accessed or stored.

+- No external cloud storage or logs are used — everything happens locally.

 ---